mehrshaad/AP_Basketball_Game/README.md

 </details>

 <p align="justify">
-  Then you've to download and extract the project codes from <a href="https://github.com/mehrshaad/AP_Basketball_Project/releases">releases page</a>.
+  Then you have to download and extract the project files from <a href="https://github.com/mehrshaad/AP_Basketball_Project/releases">releases page</a>.
   <br>
-  Then go to that folder and open the terminal in that folder and enter one of these commands (depends on your OS).
+  Then direct to that folder and open the terminal in that folder and enter one of these commands (choose the right one based on your OS).
 </p>

 Windows: